Process.Start Method (String)

 Use this overload to start a process resource by specifying its file name.
 The overload associates the resource with a new Process component.
 If the process is already running, no additional process resource is started.
 Instead, the existing process resource is reused and no new Process component is created.
-In such a case, instead of returning a new Process component, Start returns Nothing to the calling procedure.
+In such a case, instead of returning a new Process component, Start returns a null reference (Nothing in Visual Basic) to the calling procedure.

 This overload lets you start a process without first creating a new Process instance.
 The overload is an alternative to the explicit steps of creating a new Process instance, setting the FileName member of the StartInfo property, and calling Start for the Process instance.